HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 academic requirements

-In order to satisfy the academic requirements for licensure in Alberta you must have the equivalent of a Canadian undergraduate degree in engineering and/or geoscience.
-In some cases, APEGA requires you to write technical examinations to demonstrate this equivalency.
+In order to satisfy the academic requirements for licensure in Alberta you must have the equivalent of a Canadian undergraduate degree in engineering, geology, or geophysics.
+In some cases, APEGGA requires you to write technical examinations to demonstrate this equivalency.

 Further details are provided below: